Close Close

 Email: jfoster@monmouth.edu

-Johanna Foster, Ph.D., is a professor of Sociology and the Helen Bennett McMurray endowed chair of Social Ethics in the Department of Political Science and Sociology.
-She holds a Ph.D. in Sociology from Rutgers University (2000), and an M.A. in Applied Sociology/Social Policy from The American University (1994), where she also earned a B.A. in Interdisciplinary Studies/Women’s Studies (1992).
-Foster’s major areas of expertise are intersectional feminist theories of inequality; identity and social movements; and the ethics and politics of mass incarceration with an emphasis on women in confinement.
-Most recently, her research (with Sherizaan Minwalla) on media ethics and the coverage of Yazidi women survivors of the 2014 ISIS genocidal attacks has received international media attention, as well as recognition from UN agencies.
-Her previous research has appeared in Equal Opportunities International, Sociological Forum, Gender & Society, Women’s Studies International Forum, and Research in Political Sociology.
-For nearly 20 years, Professor Foster has combined her teaching and research efforts in social inequalities with work to restore higher education in prison communities in the United States, co-founding The College Bound Consortium for incarcerated women in New Jersey (now NJ-STEP at Rutgers-Newark and RISE at Raritan Valley Community College), and College Connections, the college program for incarcerated women at Taconic Correctional Facility in New York State (now with Hudson Link for Higher Education).
-She currently co-coordinates the Monmouth University Academic Exchange Program (with Eleanor Novek, Ph.D.) where Monmouth University students and college students living in New Jersey state prisons study together in combined classes inside the facilities.
+Johanna E. Foster, Ph.D., is professor of sociology and the Helen Bennett McMurray endowed chair of social ethics in the Department of Political Science and Sociology.
+She holds a Ph.D. in sociology from Rutgers University (2000), and an M.A. in applied sociology/social policy from The American University (1994), where she also earned a B.A. in interdisciplinary studies/women’s studies (1992).
+Foster studies structural inequalities from an intersectional feminist political economy lens and has examined disaster capitalism in higher education; gender salary disparities in academia; ethical issues in media coverage of sexual and gender-based violence in conflict zones; and feminist abolitionist approaches to mass incarceration.
+Her research (with Sherizaan Minwalla) on media ethics and the coverage of Yazidi women survivors of the 2014 ISIS genocidal attacks received international media attention, as well as recognition from UN agencies.
+Over the years, Foster’s work has been published in Gender & Society; Feminist Media Studies; Women’s Studies International Forum; Equal Opportunities International; Sociological Forum; Research in Political Sociology and elsewhere.
+For nearly 20 years, Foster combined her teaching and research efforts in social inequalities with work to restore higher education in prison communities in the United States, co-founding The College Bound Consortium for incarcerated women in New Jersey (now NJ-STEP at Rutgers-Newark and RISE at Raritan Valley Community College), and College Connections, the college program for incarcerated women at Taconic Correctional Facility in New York State (now with Hudson Link for Higher Education).
+She also co-founded the Monmouth University Academic Exchange Program (with Eleanor Novek, Ph.D.) where Monmouth University students and college students living in New Jersey state prisons studied together in combined classes inside the facilities.

 Education